 The criteria for promotion in academic rank are generally contained in the broad categories of teaching, scholarship, service, and clinical practice when appropriate.
-An individual school/college may have additional academic ranks; however, these academic ranks and criteria must be defined within each respective faculty handbook appendix and approved, in advance, by the SVPAA and president.
+An individual school/college may have additional academic ranks; however, these academic ranks and criteria must be defined within each respective faculty handbook appendix and approved, in advance, by the regional president and chancellor.